Abdou-MedMahfoudh/Stock-Management-System/README.md

 4. **Configure your MySQL database** connection in `src/ConnectionBD/DatabaseConnection.java`.
 5. **Build and run** the application from your IDE.

-## Author
 - Abdou Med mahfoud

----
-Feel free to contribute or suggest improvements!